Lethe (Person of Interest): Present day

 After evading Vigilance's hitmen, Finch and Shaw take Claypool and his wife to a safe house.
 Claypool explains he worked for the NSA on "Samaritan", a program that detects acts of terrorism through an extensive database and suggest countermeasures.
-Samaritan works autonomously and is able to upgrades and adapt by itself, basically becoming an Artificial intelligence.
+Samaritan works autonomously and is able to upgrades and adapt by itself, basically becoming an artificial intelligence.
 However, Claypool claims that Samaritan was destroyed in 2005 for fear of violating civil liberties.

 Meanwhile, Reese has made it to Colorado and frequently attends a bar.
 One day, he finds Fusco (Kevin Chapman), who wants to talk with him.
 Reese confesses that the bar belongs to his late father, a Vietnam War veteran who died in a refinery accident a few months after returning.
-When Reese mentions that bad things happen regardless of their actions, Fusco takes him outside and the brutally fight until they are arrested by the local police.
+When Reese mentions that bad things happen regardless of their actions, Fusco takes him outside and they brutally fight until they are arrested by the local police.

 At the safe house, Claypool remembers something crucial: his wife died years ago, which explains why he is unable to remember her.
 The woman identifies herself as Control, Shaw's former ISA employer.
-A group of hitmen, led by Hersh (Boris McGiver) enter the room and subdue the team.
+A group of hitmen led by Hersh (Boris McGiver) enter the room and subdue the team.
 Control then demands Finch reveal the location of the Machine or Claypool reveals Samaritan's, threatening to kill either Finch or Claypool unless one of them talks.
 The episode ends as the Machine starts analyzing threats to its assets and itself, changing Samaritan's status from "Deactivated" to "Unknown".